santilin/yii2-sqlite3-full-support/README.md

 Adds support for unsupported sqlite3 ALTER TABLE comands to Yii2 following the procedures stated at https://www.sqlite.org/lang_altertable.html#otheralter

-Provides also a custom santilin\db\SqlExpression that translates MySQL expressions into sqlite.
+Provides also a seamlessly translation of MySQL expressions into sqlite expressions.

 ## Done
 - Expression translating: